junxit/us-congress-bills-114/metadata.md

 - 2015-04-13 — Placed on the Union Calendar, Calendar No. 40.
 - 2015-04-13 — Reported by the Committee on Financial Services.
 H. Rept.
 114-59.
 - 2015-04-13 — Reported by the Committee on Financial Services.
 H. Rept.
 114-59.
+- 2015-04-14 — Received in the Senate and Read twice and referred to the Committee on Banking, Housing, and Urban Affairs.